bilus/decl-ui/README.md

 ## TBD

+- Fix the ev first argument to callbacks.
 - Error for undefined global.
 - Error for undefined local.
-- Code review & refactoring.
 - Demo.

 - Publish a short article.